JeremieV/feed/README.md

   - [ ] search for a feed
   - [ ] fetch and cache feed names
   - [ ] fetch and cache url metadata
-  - [ ] and ultimately customer accounts to save subscriptions
+  - [ ] and ultimately customer accounts to save subscriptions, and share lists of feeds (and comments?)